polar-app/polar-app/.journals/BURTON.md

 - The updates still work but still a few more bugs.

-    - done: the right view is reset and nothing is shown on updates.
+    - DONE: the right view is reset and nothing is shown on updates.
 I think the issue is with the guid not selecting the right one after the update.  the ID is changed but we now have a different guid.

-    - done: the view is temporarily sorted improperly and not sure why this would be happening.
+    - DONE: the view is temporarily sorted improperly and not sure why this would be happening.
 Need to keep a sorter to sort properly.